themesberg/flowbite/content/components/chat-bubble.md

 {{< /example >}}

 ## Clean voice note

+This example can be used to show a voice note with a transparent background.

 {{< example id="noframe-voice-note-bubble-example" class="flex justify-center" github="components/chat-bubble.md" show_dark=true iframeHeight="420" >}}
 <div class="flex items-start gap-2.5">